andreasawenlof/do-u-know-hans/assets/docs/README.md

 ![Desktop Snapshot of the Name Input Page](docs/images/snapname.png)

 ### Quiz Section
 Here you play the quiz.
-You click on the button up top with the music note to hear a clip of a soundtrack and try to guess with the choices below what movie is connected to that soundtrack.
-When you pick a choice you'll be redirected to the next question randmly and the audio-clip connected to that quiz question will be loaded so you can press the music-button again.
+You click on the button up top with the music note to hear a clip of a soundtrack and try to guess through the choices below what movie is connected to the soundtrack one is listening to.
+When you pick a choice you'll be redirected to the next question randomly and the audio-clip connected to that quiz question will be loaded so you can press the music-button again to hear the new soundtrack-clip.
-- The buttons also indicate in green or red regarding if you're correct or incorrect.
+- The choice buttons also indicate in green or red regarding if you're correct or incorrect.
+- The choice buttons have an hover effect to know what choice you're about to pick.
+- The music button also has a active and focus mode showing that the user has pressed the button and music is playing.
 ![Desktop Snapshot Quiz(Game) Page](docs/images/snapquiz.png)

 ### Score Section